DavidPurdy1/BeagleBoneWaterTurret/SETUP.md

 # BeagleBone Ai-64 Setup instructions
-Here are some instructions for how I set up the beaglebone ai-64
+Here are some instructions for how we set up the beaglebone ai-64

 Install a graphical OS, makes it easier to debug later imo.